 Now, what makes the Clevertouch stand out?
 For one, its LUX interface mirrors the kind of interfaces on Android devices, so users familiar with Android will be able to access all of the Clevertouch’s features with minimal training.
 This is ideal for the tech savvy student who has an intuitive grasp of the operating system.
 The Clevertouch supports 20-point multi-touch capabilities, and this means several students can use the interactive whiteboard at the same time.
 This is relevant to some Clevertouch software.

-The Clevertouch comes with onboard processor and hard drive, so lesson materials can be saved onto the board.
-In fact, everything can be done with the board, including accessing the internet, grabbing media relevant to lesson planning and dropping it into the Clevertouch’s whiteboarding software, referred to as Lynx.
+The Clevertouch comes with an onboard processor and hard drive, so lesson materials can be saved onto the board.
+In fact, everything can be done with the board, including accessing the internet, grabbing media relevant to lesson-planning, and dropping it into the Clevertouch’s whiteboarding software, referred to as Lynx.
 With Lynx and DisplayNote (Clevertouch’s collaboration software), teachers can build and present lessons from any device connected to the board, including iOS devices.
 The teacher does not need to stand up at the board to deliver the lesson, though they can do so easily if they choose.
-Lynx and DisplayNote also allows anyone connected to the Clevertouch to grab slides from the presentation, annotate over them, save them and add their own notes to the presentation, if they are given permission to do so.
+Lynx and DisplayNote also allows anyone connected to the Clevertouch to grab slides from the presentation, annotate over them, save them, and add their own notes to the presentation, if they are given permission to do so.

-Lynx is a sophisticated, robust piece of lesson planning software.
+Lynx is a sophisticated, robust piece of lesson-planning software.
 Its media manager allows educators to embed videos right into the lesson, without having to rely on an external link.
 It can also manage multiple lessons at once, letting teachers switch back and forth with no lag.
 And Lynx comes with a streamlined tools menu that is designed for quick use.

 Other pieces of Clevertouch software include Clevermaths, which models various mathematical and scientific principles in a visual, easy to understand way, and Snowflake, which splits the Clevertouch into several screens, letting students access their own lessons separately.